-10. A change in the legal status, form of control, or ownership of the institution shall be subject to the requirements of and procedures associated with HLC's policies related to Change of Control,

-Structure or Organization.

-- 11. The following changes require HLC NOTIFICATION within thirty (30) days: - a.
+- 10. A change in the legal status, form of control, or ownership of the institution shall be subject to the requirements of and procedures associated with HLC's policies related to Change of Control, Structure or Organization. - 11.
+The following changes require HLC NOTIFICATION within thirty (30) days: - a.
 A change in an existing program's method of delivery. - b.
 An aggregate change of 25% or more of the clock hours, credit hours, or content of a program since the agency's most recent accreditation review. - c.
 The development of customized pathways or abbreviated or modified courses or programs to: - i.
 Accommodate and recognize a student's existing knowledge, such as knowledge attained through employment or military service; and - ii.
 Close competency gaps between demonstrated prior knowledge or competency and the full requirements of a particular course or program. - d.
 The initiation of a contractual or other arrangement wherein an institution outsources some portion of one or more of its educational programs to any of the following parties: an unaccredited institution; an institution that is not accredited by an accreditor recognized by the U.S. Department of Education; or a corporation or other entity. - 12.
-Beginning with institutions placed on a sanction or under a Show-Cause Order after July 1, 2020, the changes detailed above in #9 and #11 require HLC APPROVAL for institutions that are currently on a sanction or are under a Show-Cause Order or that have been on a sanction or under a Show-Cause Order in the prior three academic years.
+Beginning with institutions placed on a sanction or under a Show-Cause Order with HLC after July 1, 2020, or placed under a provisional certification with the U.S. Department of Education as of that same date, the changes detailed above in #9 and #11 require HLC APPROVAL for institutions that (1) are currently, or in the prior three years have been, on a sanction or are under a Show-Cause Order with HLC, or (2) are currently under a provisional certification with the U.S. Department of Education.

-1 For institutions that offered competency-based programs prior to December 1, 2014, HLC will validate the ongoing approval of the programs and their inclusion in the accreditation of the institution.
+For institutions that offered competency-based programs prior to December 1, 2014, HLC will validate the ongoing approval of the programs and their inclusion in the accreditation of the institution.

-Chapter F: Maintenance and Monitoring
+Section INST: Institutional Processes Chapter F: Maintenance and Monitoring Part 20: Intermittent Monitoring